Tyler-Culp/local_packet_tracker/README.md

 [Here is the documentation](https://dev.maxmind.com/geoip/geolocate-an-ip/web-services/) on the api we used.
 Edit the file in: `./analyzeAPI/flaskServer/geolocation.py` to use your own license key for the geolocation (there should be a link to create an account and get a free passkey in step 2).

 ## Using Docker
 This is the simplest way to get up and running locally with our application.

-Ensure you have added your own license key in geolocation.py first.
+# IMPORTANT: Ensure you have added your own license key and account ID in geolocation.py before following any of the next steps.

 First ensure you have docker installed, can use [this](https://docs.docker.com/engine/install/) link to find an installation for your machine.